 Tipsy Pig Gastropub opened late last year and has been drawing crowds every night.
 We almost didn't get a table since I forgot to reserve, but gladly, one person in our group is quite early that we had a nice spot for dinner.

 While waiting for others to arrive, we started with local and flavored beers with some bar chow.
 I got myself a Salted Caramel Beer (Php 110).

 |Salted Caramel Beer|

 I'm not much of a beer drinker, but I enjoyed the sweet note from the caramel on every sip.

 For bar chow, we tried the Kesong Poutine (Php 320) and Belly Good Sisig Tacos (Php 280).

 |Belly Good Sisig Tacos|

-Kesong Poutine is their version of Poutine, with fries, gravy and kesong puti.
+Kesong Poutine is their version of Poutine, with fries, gravy, and kesong puti.
 The serving size is adequate, but I wished it had more kesong puti on it.
 One of their popular dishes is the Belly Good Sisig Tacos, pork belly sisig wrapped in tortillas with Asian soy garlic sauce.
 We were truly impressed with it, however, a serving only has 3 small sisig tacos.
-A hungry girl (like myself) can swallow that in a minutes, or maybe less.
+A hungry girl (like myself) can swallow that in a minute, or maybe less.